jmp-22/CMPT419Project/README.md

  in order and a new CSV containing the audio paths, transcription, labels, and features will be created.
 This new file will be called:

  > N_1000_filtered_train_data_with_features.csv

+ To skip the lengthy feature extraction process (3-5 minutes), skip halfway down the notebook to the **Run from Here:** heading.

- You can also visualize scatter plots of features and graphs showing useful information about the dataset, many of which are used in our report and presentation.
+ You can visualize scatter plots of features and graphs showing useful information about the dataset, many of which are used in our report and presentation.

 ## 5. Train